 Brooklyn Park, MN

-Two-phase project that will change a former elementary school into a customized space for students ages 14 to 21 with disabilities.
+Two-phase project that transformed a former elementary school into a customized space for students ages 14 to 21 with disabilities.

 TSP’s relationship with Intermediate District 287 dates back to the late 1990s.
-The District provides specialized education services to serve students from 11 member districts—Brooklyn Center, Eden Prairie, Edina, Hopkins, Orono, Osseo, Richfield, Robbinsdale, St. Louis Park, Wayzata and Westonka.
+The District provides services to 11 member districts—Brooklyn Center, Eden Prairie, Edina, Hopkins, Orono, Osseo, Richfield, Robbinsdale, St. Louis Park, Wayzata and Westonka.

-The new courtyard that can be used for outdoor dining, activities, and learning activities.
-TSP partner Elan Design developed the site plan.
-The remodel will improve safety features for students, staff, and families by expanding the main-entry vestibule to incorporate screening space and a new security office.
-TSP partner LIG Design will create a school store and a coffee shop to augment the existing cafeteria.
-New lighting, flooring, casework, and updated technology will complete the transformation.
+The 30,675 sf addition included a courtyard that can be used for outdoor dining, activities, and learning activities.
+TSP partner Elan Design Lab developed the site plan.
+The substantial remodel of the 55,910 sf existing building improved safety features for students, staff, and families by expanding the main-entry vestibule to incorporate screening space and a new security office.
+TSP partner LIG Design created a school store and a coffee shop to augment the existing cafeteria.
+New lighting, flooring, casework, and updated technology completed the transformation.

 Phase 1 included site work and foundations for the addition, which enabled construction to proceed while the existing building was occupied.
 The main construction work followed in Phase 2.
 The majority of bids were awarded by early Fall 2017, with contracts coming in approximately $1 million under budget and with a comfortable construction contingency.

 The community around Ann Bremer Education Center started seeing greater activity in November 2017, when structural steel framed out the addition.
 Finishing the site work and foundations ahead of colder weather allowed crews to work into early 2018 as they placed the addition’s roof and masonry brick.